PyLadiesGermany/PySV_PyLadies_fund/guideline.md

 Chapters wishing to apply for funds should:
 - Open an issue in this repo, choosing the relevant ISSUE type and follow the outlined issue template, this will include a brief statement of the intended use of the funds, detailing the purpose and amount requested.
 You will also be prompted to add labels relevant to your request
 - If necessary wait for approval (see process below)
 - Submit an invoice directly to the PySV (invoice@python-verband.org) with the pyladies@python-verband.org in CC.
-Ensure that all expenditures are accompanied by a proper receipt.
-For major expenditures that include sales tax, the PySV's address (see appendix) must be on the receipt.
+  - Ensure that all expenditures are accompanied by a proper receipt.
+  - For major expenditures that include sales tax, the PySV's address (see appendix) must be on the receipt.
   - If you are paying a speaker or service provider, an invoice is preferred.
 However, a signed paper receipt is also acceptable.
 - Reimbursement/ invoice payments will happen within 14 days
-- Move the ticket to reimbursed on our platform adding any additional context regarding the funding we can share in our report (i.e. number of attendees to an event/ one or two outcomes the funding helped you achieve)
+- Move the ticket to reimbursed on our project board adding any additional context regarding the funding we can share in our report (i.e. number of attendees to an event/ one or two outcomes the funding helped you achieve)

-At any time you can check the process of our request on our [project board](https://github.com/orgs/PyLadiesGermany/projects/2).
+At any time you can check the process of requests on our [project board](https://github.com/orgs/PyLadiesGermany/projects/2).

 ## Approval Process